smbutterfield/ibmt17-18/_11-further-part-writing/a2-ex-voiceleadingrootpos.md

 ## Exploring options

-**Of course, there are multiple chords in our circle of fifths progressions that have root movement by intervals other than 4ths and 5ths.
-Try harmonizing the following chord progressions while observing our guidelines.
-Keep track of what types of root movement create the most issues, while coming up with as many possibilities for the following short progressions**
+**Of course, there are multiple chords in our circle-of-fifths progressions that have root movement by intervals other than 4ths and 5ths.
+Try harmonizing the following short chord progressions while observing our guidelines.
+Keep track of what types of root movement create the most issues while developing at least two possibilities for each of the progressions**

 {% capture ex3 %}X:3
 T:Short chord progressions